 Australia’s most populated area (and the most frequented by tourists), the east coast, enjoys a pleasant climate.
 The ocean waters play a big part in the changing weather conditions.

 It’s common for Melbourne to experience all four seasons in one day – one minute it can be sunny before it quickly turns to rain.
 It’s often warmer and dryer the further north you travel.
 Sydney experiences warm but mild weather throughout the year where it tends to be hotter and dryer in Brisbane.

-Summer is hot with mild nights.
-Winters are quite cool and rainy, but still offer plenty of sunshine.
+Summer is hot with warm nights.
+Winters, on the other hand, are rather cool and rainy, but they continue to offer many sunny days.

 Perth experiences hot, dry summers and mild winters.
 It’s unusual for it to rain during summer but thunderstorms and rain are very common during the cooler months.

 The south coast of Western Australia experiences cold fronts and winds that come from Antarctica.